MurphyPone/murphypone.github.io/src/content/game-theory.md

   </tbody>
 </table>

 It would appear to behoove the Even player to try to play Heads as much as possible, but Odd knows this as well.
 Enter the spiral of inductive reverse psychology!
-Or, simply compute the Expected Utility for each player to determine at what frequency each player should play either strategy:
+Or, simply compute the Expected Utility for each player to determine at what frequency each player should play either strategy, yielding the following mixed strategy:

 $$
 \begin{aligned}